jeramycanals/azure-network-protocols/README.md

 <h4>Step 1 Summary</h4>

 <p>
 In Step 1, we create a Resource Group to organize all of our Azure components.
 We then deploy a Windows 10 Virtual Machine and allow Azure to automatically create a new Virtual Network (VNet) and Subnet for it.
 Next, we deploy an Ubuntu Linux Virtual Machine into the same Resource Group and VNet so both machines can communicate over the private network.
-Used Network Watcher to inspect the Virtual Network and confirm that both VMs are connected to the same VNet and Subnet.
+We used Network Watcher to inspect the Virtual Network and confirm that both VMs are connected to the same VNet and Subnet.
 Finally, we observe our Virtual Network, both NSGs (one for the Windows VM and one for the Linux VM), and all VMs within the RG-Network-Activities Resource Group that we created.
 </p>

 <h3>Step 2.
 Observe ICMP Traffic</h3>